Tag: knowledge

 3) The biggest thing about is walking beside one another.
 How can you walk alongside another in those situations above?

-FD) Isaiah uses the word “woe”.
+FD) Isaiah uses the “woe”.
 There are 2 primary meanings: sadness and beware.
 Which do you think Isaiah meant?

 • Trusting God’s Way